wqking/eventpp/doc/eventdispatcher.md

 If `insertListener` is called in another listener during a dispatching, the new listener is guaranteed not triggered during the same dispatching.
 The time complexity is O(1) plus time to look up the event in internal map.

+Note: the caller must ensure the handle `before` is created by `this` EventDispatcher.
+If the caller can't ensure it, `ownsHandle` can be used to check if the handle `before` belongs to `this` EventDispatcher.
+The function `insert` can only be called if `ownsHandle(before)` returns true, otherwise, it's undefined behavior and it causes weird bugs.
+`insertListener` only `assert(ownsHandle(before))` in the underlying callback list, but there is no check in release code for performance reason.

 #### removeListener

 ```c++